felippe-regazio/web-elements/source/el-mustache/readme.md

 | data-on:error | Triggered when an error accurs |
 | data-on:loaded | Triggered when the content is loaded/parsed |

-1. This events must be added on the root mustache element.
+1. This events must be added on the root accordion element.
 The parameter must be a function name.
 2. The function must be on the `window` scope.
 3. No code will be evaluated if used as a parameter to this events.
-4. No argument will must be passed to this function, just a name reference.
+4. No argument must be passed to this function, just a name reference.
-5. The element will automatically passed as first (unique) parameter to your function
+5. The element will be automatically passed as first (unique) parameter to your callback

 Example: